mystioreo/capstone/README.md

     https://developers.facebook.com/

 4) Create a Project in Firebase using Realtime Database.
+(You will need to import the data from exercises.json into your Realtime Database under the root node.)
 Note your API Key, Auth Domain, Database URL, and Storage Bucket URL.

     https://console.firebase.google.com/